 Making a tangible difference in this space is Dharini Upadhayaya, Co-CEO of Furtados School of Music.
 After working as the Product Head at Barclays Bank for many years she established Furtados School of Music in 2010 along with Tanuja Gomes.
 The school brings organized music education to children across age groups in partnership with leading schools in India.
 Their latest initiative is to bring quality music learning right at the doorstep of music aspirants.

 A music lover, Dharini has successfully combined her strengths to become an entrepreneur with a difference.
 Art and MBA graduate from Pune University, Dharini comes with 12 years of experience in the banking industry and 8 years in music education now.
 Dharini aspired to bring music education in our country, that will symbolize quality and consistency and rich curriculum where children will inherit a life of joy by learning music.

-Upadhayaya’s passion for music has motivated her to pioneer and standardize musical education in India.
-Working with 150+ schools across India, she now strongly believes music helps children relieve stress and create well balanced personalities.
+Upadhyaya’s passion for music has motivated her to pioneer and standardize musical education in India.
+Working with 150+ schools across India, she now strongly believes music helps children relieve stress and create well-balanced personalities.

-In an elaborate interaction with Baishali Mukherjee of Stoodnt.com, Upadhayaya shared interesting details and insights about the endeavour.
+In an elaborate interaction with Baishali Mukherjee of Stoodnt.com, Upadhayaya shared interesting details and insights about the endeavor.

 What was the idea behind launching Furtados School of Music?

 My dream was to build something of impact and bring a difference in our community.
 I have always been very passionate about Arts and had a dream while growing up to build an arts school which included music and dance.
 I am blessed that my dream came true and today we are part of the largest music education movement.
 Furtados, with its 154 years lineage are leaders in the space of music.
 Together we embarked on this journey to enable the best music learning experience for our students.